avengineers/UseblocksUserday2025/chapters/02_who-we-are.md

 Note:

 <span style="color: grey;">*(Jochen)*</span>
-Let's watch an approximately 3 minutes image video to get you an idea, what Marquardt is.
+Before Michael says a few words about the context in which we use X-as-Code, let's watch an approximately 3 minutes image video to get you an idea, what Marquardt is.

 <span style="color: grey;">*(Hand over to Michael)*</span>